GuuX29/crab-yolo-add/README.md

 ## Usage

 To use the code, simply copy and paste it into YOLOv5 v6.0 (Download link: [YOLOv5 v6.0](https://github.com/ultralytics/yolov5/releases/tag/v6.0)) and choose to overwrite.
 It is recommended to use the project's requirements.txt for installation (`pip install -r requirements.txt`).
 A user-friendly UI version will be updated in the future for easier operation.
+The files starting with `detect-...py` and the code in the `utils.py` folder are all modified from [YOLOv5 v6.0](https://github.com/ultralytics/yolov5/releases/tag/v6.0), with explanations provided only for the modified parts.

 Analysis should follow the steps below.
 A cohesive code will be updated in the future:
 1. Use `detect-frame.py` to detect sampling frames in the images.